AndreaDiotallevi/moovli-2/README.md

 As a user,
-So that I can read reviews and learn more about a movie, I would like to see a link to the IMDB page for each movie.
+So that I can read reviews and learn more about a movie, I would like a link to the IMDB page for each movie.
 ```

 ## Getting Started